cojobro505/Sphero-GUI/README.md

 controller_GUI is the code.

-preview is a preview image of the GUI once it is ran
+my_GUI is a preview image of the GUI once it is ran